nrwl/nrwl-coding-assignment/README.md

 ### Server / API

 The server application is available at http://localhost:4200/api when you run `yarn start:[react|angular]`.

+Note that there is an intentional artificial delay on the API - PLEASE DO NOT REMOVE IT!
+We've added it in as a way to check your frontend application's ability to handle race conditions/loading and pending states.

 Please see the [API docs here](./apps/server/README.md).